 Summer is in full swing, bringing long days, outdoor fun and another reason to gather friends and family around the BBQ.
 Whistler restaurants make it easy to enjoy warm summer nights with barbeque options every night of the week - so grab those stretchy pants and start planning!

-For those craving alpine views, Whistler Blackcomb's Mountain Top Summer Feast is available every Friday, Saturday and Sunday evenings throughout summer at the Roundhouse Lodge on Whistler Mountain.With live music, a carving station, fresh seafood, mouthwatering salads, and a sweets station for those that have saved some room, dining at 1,800m (6,000ft) couldn’t get any more delicious.
+For those craving alpine views, Whistler Blackcomb's Mountain Top Summer Feast is available every Friday, Saturday and Sunday evenings throughout summer at the Roundhouse Lodge on Whistler Mountain.
+With live music, mouthwatering mains, fresh salads and delicious desserts, dining at 1,800m (6,000ft) couldn’t get any more delicious.

-Combining BBQ with adventure (hashtag #OnlyInWhistler) Canadian Wilderness Adventures offers a tour on top of Blackcomb Mountain, serving a Pacific Salmon feast with views of Horstman Glacier and Whistler Valley below.
+Combining BBQ with adventure Canadian Wilderness Adventures offers a tour on top of Blackcomb Mountain, serving a Pacific Salmon feast with views of Horstman Glacier and Whistler Valley below.
 Simply choose if you would prefer to get there by ATV or 4x4 Jeep.

 - Whistler’s Ale Trail